 - The direct monitoring program will be enhanced with the continuous addition of tracers to the injected carbon dioxide.
+In order to establish the source of any CO2 observed in the IZ-monitoring well, the project plans to use up to four unique chemical tracers, one for each injection zone.
 The selected tracers will be foreign to the system and tracer materials will be inert, non-flammable and non-toxic, and are classed as non-dangerous goods.
-Lapis Energy will be using multiple tracers, one specific tracer per injection zone.
+The targeted tracer concentration within the CO2 stream has been designed at 10 parts per billion

+(ppb).
 This way, the provenance of the sampled CO2 can be determined: at a particular sampling point, the presence of a tracer will provide insight from which injection zone the sampled CO2 comes from; the absence of a tracer in any CO2 sample will indicate a provenance from outside the project injection wells.